Ceramic glaze: Composition

-Glazes need to include a ceramic flux which functions by promoting partial liquefaction in the clay bodies and the other glaze materials.
-Fluxes lower the high melting point of the glass forms silica, and sometimes boron trioxide.
-These glass forms may be included in the glaze materials, or may be drawn from the clay beneath.

 Raw materials for ceramic glazes generally include silica, which will be the main glass former.
 Various metal oxides, such as those of sodium, potassium and calcium, act as flux and therefore lower the melting temperature.
 Alumina, often derived from clay, stiffens the molten glaze to prevent it from running off the piece.
 Colorants, such as iron oxide, copper carbonate or cobalt carbonate, and sometimes opacifiers including tin oxide and zirconium oxide, are used to modify the visual appearance of the fired glaze.

+Glazes need to include a ceramic flux which functions by promoting partial liquefaction in the clay bodies and the other glaze materials.
+Fluxes lower the high melting point of the glass forms silica, and sometimes boron trioxide.

 Process

-Glaze may be applied by dry-dusting a dry mixture over the surface of the clay body or by inserting salt or soda into the kiln at high temperatures to create an atmosphere rich in sodium vapor that interacts with the aluminium and silica oxides in the body to form and deposit glass, producing what is known as salt glaze pottery.
 Most commonly, glazes in aqueous suspension of various powdered minerals and metal oxides are applied by dipping pieces directly into the glaze.
-Other techniques include pouring the glaze over the piece, spraying it onto the piece with an airbrush or similar tool, or applying it directly with a brush or other tool.
+Other techniques include pouring the glaze over the piece, spraying it onto the piece with an airbrush or similar tool, or applying it directly with a tool such as a brush.
+Though mostly obsolete, salt glaze pottery is another form of glazing.
+Dry-dusting a mixture over the surface of the clay body or inserting salt or soda into the kiln at high temperatures creates an atmosphere rich in sodium vapor.
+This interacts with the aluminium and silica oxides in the body to form and deposit glass.

-To prevent the glazed article from sticking to the kiln during firing, either a small part of the item is left unglazed, or it is supported on small refractory supports such as kiln spurs and stilts that are removed and discarded after the firing.
+To prevent the glazed article from sticking to the kiln during firing, either a small part of the item is left unglazed, or it is supported on small refractory supports such as kiln spurs and stilts.
+The supports are then removed and discarded after the firing.
 Small marks left by these spurs are sometimes visible on finished ware.